ShaonMajumder/PenOS/docs/commits/feature-ahci-sata/commit_2_hotplug.md

-# Feature: AHCI Hot-Plug Support

-## Commit Details
-**Title:** drivers: Implement AHCI hot-plug detection and shell commands **Date:** 2025-11-30
-**Author:** Antigravity (Assistant)

-## Description
-This commit adds hot-plug support to the AHCI driver, allowing PenOS to detect SATA drives being added or removed while the system is running.
-It also introduces new shell commands to monitor and manage SATA ports.

-## Key Changes

 ### 1. AHCI Driver (`src/drivers/ahci.c`, `include/drivers/ahci.h`)
 - **Interrupt Handling**: Added support for `AHCI_PORT_IS_PCS` (Port Connect Status) and `AHCI_PORT_IS_PRCS` (PhyRdy Change Status) interrupts.
 - **Port Status Tracking**: Implemented `port_status` and `port_initialized` arrays to track the state of all 32 ports.